limenutt/ng-bs-challenge/README.md

 #### During development, locally
 `npm run start-w` — compiles the application and runs it.
 If changes are detected, performs incremental compilation and restarts the application.
+`npm run test-w` — compiles the application and runs the tests.
+If changes are detected, performs incremental compilation and reruns the tests.
 #### In container
 (TBD) sh scripts/run-local-docker.sh